-• Hearing Aid and Cochlear Implant Supplies
+Hearing Aid and Cochlear Implant Supplies

-The Audiology Department stocks a variety of supplies for your child's hearing assistive technology, including earmold tubing, Dry-briks for DryNStore units, and Otosilk, provided at a reasonable cost.
+The Audiology Department stocks a variety of supplies for your child's hearing technology, including earmold tubing, Dry-briks for DryNStore units, and Otosilk, provided at a reasonable cost.

-• Ear-related Medical Concerns
+Ear-related Medical Concerns

-If you have concerns regarding the health of your child's ears (e.g.: infection, magnet-site irritation, reports of pain), please contact both your child's ENT physician or PCP and the DePaul school audiologist.
+If you have concerns regarding the health of your child's ears (e.g.: infection, magnet-site irritation, reports of pain), please contact both your child's ENT physician or PCP and the DePaul School audiologist.
 Although we are able to provide a preliminary assessment (e.g. otoscopic inspection, tympanometry), we cannot diagnose ear infections.
 We will work with your child's PCP/Otologist as well as managing audiologists to provide any useful information.

-• Servicing Hearing Aids and Cochlear Implants
+Servicing Hearing Aids and Cochlear Implants

 It is important to ensure optimal functioning of your child's hearing aids and/or cochlear implant speech processors.
+Your child's hearing technology will be checked each morning by his or her homeroom teacher, or by the school audiologist.
 If you discover a problem when performing daily listening checks of your child's auditory technology, please report this to the school audiologist for timely resolution.
 Additionally, please inform the school audiologist when your child receives a new map so that the new map may be uploaded and stored on our manufacturer-specific database.